pboehm/ddns/README.md

 **Recent Changes**

-`ddns` has been massively restructured and refactored and now uses the PowerDNS [Remote Backend](https://doc.powerdns.com/md/authoritative/backend-remote/) instead of the [Pipe Backend](https://doc.powerdns.com/md/authoritative/backend-pipe/), which is far easier to deploy.
+`ddns` has been fully restructured and now uses the PowerDNS [Remote Backend](https://doc.powerdns.com/md/authoritative/backend-remote/) instead of the [Pipe Backend](https://doc.powerdns.com/md/authoritative/backend-pipe/), which is far easier to deploy.
 It now serves both the frontend and the backend other HTTP using different ports.